Murder of Pop Smoke: Background and shooting

+Investigation

 The LAPD at first suspected that Jackson's death was gang-related, as he was tied to the Crips.
 However, the LAPD later believed his death was the consequence of a home robbery gone wrong.
 It was believed the intruders stole Jackson's gold watch and other jewelry before running away from the house.
 In May 2021, a 15-year-old, the youngest of the four intruders, allegedly admitted to killing Jackson over a diamond-studded Rolex during a recorded interview with a cellmate at a juvenile detention center.
 The 15-year-old told the cellmate that Jackson at first complied with their requests for jewelry but then tried to fight them, and a confrontation broke out in which Jackson was pistol-whipped and shot with a Beretta 92.
 The intruders made off with his Rolex, which they sold for $2,000.